christian-posta/christian-posta.github.io/_posts/2016-06-02-netflix-oss-or-kubernetes-how-about-both.md

 ---
 layout: post
-title: "Netflix OSS or Kubernetes?
-How About Both!"
+title: "Netflix OSS, Spring Cloud, or Kubernetes?
+How About All of Them!"
 modified:
 categories: microservices
 comments: true